Google Analytics 4 for Shopify: complete setup guide 2026

 The greatest value of GA4 lies in its integration with Google Ads.
 By sharing conversions and audiences, automated bidding strategies optimize much more effectively.

-Creating the link in 5 steps
+Create a link in 5 steps

 Step 1: Go to Admin > Google Ads links